 Lowering the IMF is not a common occurrence.
 The majority of surgeons favor NOT lowering creases, usually because there's the potential for creating certain aesthetic complications.

 The risks of lowering a crease are essentially undercorrection or overcorrection.

 Not low enough and the breast implant will end up riding high (which would need correcting by releasing the IMF more).

 Too low and the augmented breast will appear 'bottomed out', where the breast implant slips below the IMF and the nipple appears to sit too high on the breast.
 A new IMF made too low can also cause 'double bubble'.

 Be sure to discuss with your surgeon why they're recommending lowering the IMF, and establish what they do in their practice to minimize the risks of lowering an IMF (which may included wearing a specific underwire bra to give the new fold strength and/or using a special surgical material to reinforce the newly positioned fold).

-Lowering your natural breast crease may be an option your surgeon considers to aid positioning your implants to yield the best aesthetic results... it's all depends what anatomy and goals you bring to the BA party!
+Lowering your natural breast crease may be an option your surgeon considers to aid positioning your implants to yield the best aesthetic results... it's all depends what anatomy and your breast augmentation goals!